fischer8/BarrelGen/README.md

 # BarrelGen

-This script create an index.js file that performs module "barreling" in a components directory.
+This script generates an index.js file that performs module "barreling" in a components directory.
 The "barrel" consists of creating an index file that exports all the components contained in a directory, making it easier to import them into other files.

 ![gif](/barrel-gen.gif)